YggrYergen/zoro/README.md

 - current_step.md
   - The assembled prompt you can inspect, edit, and version.
 - If --call-api and default (diff-like) mode:
-  - current_dif.md and o.diff, both containing the patch output.
+  - current_dif.md and a.diff, both containing the patch output.
+A directory's current_diff.md gets overwritten each run; a.diff jumps to the next abailavle letter alphabetically.
 - If --call-api with --no-diff:
   - response.md containing the plain text reply from the model.